cwesterhold/liquid_toggle_bar/README.md

 ## Attributes

-   Color backgroundColor - The background color of the card holding tabs
+   backgroundColor - The background color of the card holding tabs

-   Color selectedTabColor - The background color of the active tab
+   selectedTabColor - The background color of the active tab

-   Color tabColor -  The background color of any shown inactive tabs
+   tabColor -  The background color of any shown inactive tabs

-   Color selectedTextColor The text color of the active tab
+   selectedTextColor The text color of the active tab

-   Color textColor The text color of the inactive tabs
+   textColor The text color of the inactive tabs

-   List<String> tabsNames - The list of tab names
+   tabsNames - The list of tab names

-   double borderRadius - The radius of the card holding the tabs
+   borderRadius - The radius of the card holding the tabs

-   Function(int) onSelectionUpdated - The callback function that gives the index
+   onSelectionUpdated - The callback function that gives the index